Sanaullah-khaskheli/Sanaullah.github.io/README.md

 After graduating, I stepped into academia as a Robotics and AI Instructor for vocational training courses.
 This role sparked my curiosity about intelligent systems and their real-world applications.
 However, two key experiences fueled my transition into Computer Science:

 - **📌 Teaching Vocational Courses in Robotics & AI –** While instructing students, I realized the immense potential of AI in shaping the future of automation, which deepened my interest in machine learning and intelligent systems.

-- **📌 Research Associate at Sukkur IBA University –** My role in developing an **AI-based Flood Alert Chatbot** introduced me to real-world AI applications, where I explored **natural language processing (NLP), machine learning, and data-driven decision-making**.
+- **📌 Research Associate at Sukkur IBA University –** My role as a research associate on an **AI-based Flood Alert Chatbot** introduced me to real-world AI applications, where I explored **natural language processing (NLP), machine learning, and data-driven decision-making**.

 ### 🎓 Education